-The quantitative data, collected through different online surveys for different stakeholders, provided statistical insights in the experience of individuals from diverse age, socio economic, educational, professional, cultural background.
-While qualitative data, collected through in-depth interviews, focused group discussions (both in person and online) offered in-depth context, explanations, and insights into the "why" and "how" behind the quantitative findings.
+The quantitative data, collected through different online surveys for different stakeholders, provided statistical insights into the experience of individuals from individuals from diverse age groups, socio-economic backgrounds, educational levels, professions, and cultures.
+While the qualitative data, collected through indepth interviews, focus group discussions (both in person and online) offered in-depth context, explanations, and insights into the "why" and "how" behind the quantitative findings.
 The quantitative and qualitative data was collected and analyzed simultaneously.